Training your Pack Goat Kid

-This article’s intent will be to teach you everything you need to know about training your pack goat in their first year with you.
+This article’s intent will be to teach you everything you need to know about training your pack goat in their first year.
 It will start from when you get them home and they are still bottle feeding and finish with training them on the trail when they are yearlings.
 I have done a YouTube video on some of this already and you can find that here.
 In that video I speak a lot about the most important thing which is bonding.
-A bonded, bottle fed pack goat that has been showered with love and consistent boundaries will be a breeze on the trail and you set most of that up in their first year.
+A bonded, bottle fed pack goat that has been showered with love and consistent boundaries will be a breeze on the trail.
+Most of that is accomplished in their first year.
 Pack goat training is very easy when you follow a few simple rules.

-Another great opportity to learn is when you are entering their area in the pasture.
-As you approach you pick the squirt bottle off the fence post (there should always be one there) as you approach and you say back, if they don’t back off so you can come through then they get squirted and they will learn fast what “back” means.
+Another great opportunity to learn is when you are entering their area in the pasture.
+As you approach you pick the squirt bottle off the fence post (there should always be one there).
+As you approach say “back”, if they don’t back off so you can come through then they get squirted.
+This way they will learn fast what “back” means.
 Don’t let them bum rush you as you come into their area as again when they are 200+ that can be a big deal at feeding time.

 On the trail the main thing for the babies to know is the command “GOATS” means we are heading out, follow me.
 And when you are training your pack goat kid to follow he will naturally try to be at the front near you and you do not want that.
 His rightful place is at the back as a young packer.
 I use my walking stick to push him to the side and pester his face with the end of it till the adults step up.
 Once an adult passes him they will make sure he is shuffled to the back.
 He will try many times and you just need to continue to correct this behavior.